Geography of Western Sahara: Climate

 Western Sahara has a hot desert climate (Köppen climate classification BWh).
 Annual average rainfall is below 50 mm everywhere.
-Along the Atlantic coast, averages high and low temperatures are constant and very moderated throughout the year because cool offshore ocean currents considerably cool off the climate, especially during the day.
+Along the Atlantic coast, average temperatures, both high and low, are constant and very moderated throughout the year because cool offshore ocean currents considerably cool off the climate, especially during the day.
 However, summertime is long and extremely hot and wintertime is short and very warm to truly hot further in the interior, where cooling marine influences aren't felt anymore.
 Average high temperatures exceed 40 °C in summer during a prolonged period of time but can reach as high as 50 °C or even more in places such as Smara, Tichla, Bir Gandus, Bir Anzarane, Aghouinite, Aousserd and others.
 Average high temperatures exceed 20 °C in winter but average low temperatures can drop to 7 °C in some places.
 The sky is usually clear and bright throughout the year and sunny weather is the norm.